 The real beauties of the French bred horse are their precocity and their agility.
 French horses are tutored from a very early stage, often from being yearlings and 2yo’s to canter, gallop and jump adroitly.
-This horse is a perfect case in point; he’s been broken in, schooled and prepped to be a racehorse already, even though he is only a 3yo.
 Most Irish store horses are wrapped up in cotton wool until the time of their sale, through the ring, as a 3yo.
 Combine the active preparation of the typical French horse with the precocious and active French gene pool, and it pretty much explains why French bred horses, tend to come to hand, much sooner than their GB or Irish bred counterparts.

-Our Montmartre 3yo gelding stands at a substantial 16.3 hands high.
-He’s already big enough to jump a fence and has been schooled over numerous obstacles at home, both loose schooling (without a jockey) and with a jockey on board too (see two videos of him in the gallery.)
+Our Montmartre gelding has been schooled over numerous obstacles at home, both loose schooling (without a jockey) and with a jockey on board too (see two videos of him in the gallery.)

-This 3yo gelding affords his owners a long-term project, but offers almost immediate NH action and therefore sits as a great opportunity for the first time National Hunt owner, to “jump aboard!”
+At 17hh, he is a big, imposing, chasing type, who is destined for fences.
+This young gelding affords his owners a long-term project, but offers immediate NH action and therefore sits as a great opportunity for the first time National Hunt owner, to “jump aboard!”